Investment risk

 We are assuming that we will be entering an INFLATIONARY period and hard assets like gold,silver, all commodities, infrastructure and real estate do well in this type of period.
 Of all the aforementioned hard assets only real estate and infrastructure have contractual arrangements with counter parties which ensures that their incomes are stable and ensuing dividend income streams to investors are very reliable.

-As a result of the above assumptions we believe real estate and infrastructure shares are the best way to play this crisis.
+As a result of the above assumptions we believe real estate and infrastructure shares are the best way to invest.

 1) The market price closing the gap to current fair value

-2) The market price closing the gap to the new future fair value when asset write ups occur.
+2) The market price closing the gap to the new future fair value when asset write ups occur and the shares fair value increases !!

 Investment not for everyone